 Note: This pic was discovered in the

-treasure trove of pix held by Williamson's mother!
+treasure trove of pix held by Willson's mother!

 primarily in Gay life.
 In addition, throughout the 1970s,

-once they met (in 1969), Williamson attended all of Emile's boxing
+once they met -- in January 1969 at The STONEWALL Club -- Willson attended all of Emile's boxing

 matches -- "always a huge production and like a big family matter"

 -- at Madison Square Garden in Manhattan, New York; the Spectrum in

 Philadelphia, Pennsylvania; and Boston Garden in Boston, Massachusetts.

 Willson did not have the enthusiasm for such physical fights

 the way some financially-benefiting members of Emile's family had,